Aniketk257/Feedback-Prime/README.md

 - Customer Support is one of the most polarizing topic when Feedback is concerned.
-While many companies provide a feedback form, a fraction of it is filled, making it an incomplete dataset to understand where things can be improved.
+While many companies provide a feedback form, a fraction of it is filled, making it an incomplete dataset to understand and analyse where things can be improved.
 - Similarly, even for customers, it'll be relatively less annoying to have to fill a feedback form after every customer call.
-- We came up with the idea of Feedback Prime to let companies analyse their support calls and have the **Symbl.ai** ML model analyse how the customer was feeling throughout the conversation to understand where the majority of customers felt annoyed so that it can be improved upon.
+- We came up with the idea of Feedback Prime to let companies analyse their support calls and have the **Symbl.ai** ML model analyse how the customer was feeling throughout the conversation to understand where the majority of customers felt annoyed so that it can be improved further and, this can improve the customer support system.

 ## 💬 What it does:

-- It takes the link for the media file from the user, and then analyse the emotions for each dialogue.
+- It ask user to fill the link of the audio file, and then analyse the emotions for each dialogue.
-- After the Analysis, Our app labels each dialogue with an emoticon to symbolize the emotion.
+- After the Analysis, Our app labels each dialogue with an emotion-emoji to symbolize the emotion.

 ## 🛠 How we built it